Season 5 Events

 351 Boylston St. Boston MA

 Our Season Finale is jam packed with favorites for musicians and audiences alike.
 ABC veteran, Hannah Shanefield returns to perform Odaline de la Martinez’ “Four Afro-Cuban Poems” with string quartet.
-All-star composer, Jessie Montgomery’s Rhapsodies for Solo Violin are the first two in an incomplete set of six that will mirror the famous Bach works for the same instrument.
+All-star composer, Jessie Montgomery’s Strum has become an instant hit in the music world and for good reason.
 Our last piece of the season is Mendelssohn’s second string quartet.
 Written in a cyclical fashion, the opening notes of the piece are also the last; a fitting send off as we celebrate the year of music making and look ahead to the next!